abdelrahmanelfatih/react-UI/README.md

-This is a simple react UI that is interactive.
+This is a simple Mr-crabs react Invoice genrator UI.

 there's not much to say about this😅